FlorentGuyon/ActiveDirectoryAuditReport/README.md

 ## How it works

 - Add DOCX templates with a custom header, footer and styles:
-    - assets/templates/MyFirstTemplate/MyFirstTemplate.docx
+    - ./assets/templates/MyFirstTemplate/MyFirstTemplate.docx
-    - assets/templates/MyFirstTemplate/fonts/MyFirstFont/font.ttf (installed)
+    - ./assets/templates/MyFirstTemplate/fonts/MyFirstFont/font.ttf (installed)
 - Add the output report of a PingCastle run:
-    - input/ad_hc_<domain>.com.(xml or html)
+    - ./input/ad_hc_<domain>.com.(xml or html)
+- Configure additional options:
+    - config.txt
 - Specify the template to use in the main program:
     - FILE_STYLE_TEMPLATE = path.join(PATH_ASSETS, "templates", "template1.docx")
 - Run the python script and get the DOCX and PDF reports:
-    - output/ActiveDirectoryAuditReport.(docx and pdf)
+    - ./output/ActiveDirectoryAuditReport.(docx and pdf)

 ## Installation
 _Requires python3 and pip to run._